sgoulas/pdpProject/docs/DevelopmentDiary/September/September.md

 export default Product;
 ```

 Now, normally the `id` inside `params` in `getStaticProps` would be used to fetch each specific product based on the generated path by `getStaticPaths`, however here I was getting the error that `Property 'id' does not exist on type 'ParsedUrlQuery | undefined'` which makes sense because in this file I expect my params to include an `id` property, coming from `getStaticPaths` but `ParsedUrlQuery` does not contain such a property.
-The soluction was to extend `ParsedUrlQuery`.
+The solution was to extend `ParsedUrlQuery`.

 ```tsx
 // ...